WenshuaiJiangCorn/sl-experiment-wj/README.md

    [ScanImage](https://www.mbfbioscience.com/products/scanimage/) software.
 The Mesoscope control and data acquisition are performed by a dedicated computer referred to as the 'ScanImagePC' or 'Mesoscope PC.'
-2. The [Unity game engine](https://unity.com/products/unity-engine) running the Virtual Reality game world used in all experiments to provide the task environment to the animal and resolve the task logic.
+2. The [Unity game engine](https://unity.com/products/unity-engine) running the Virtual Reality game world used in all experiments to control the task environment and resolve the task logic.
 The virtual environment runs on the main data acquisition computer referred to as the 'VRPC.'
 3. The [microcontroller-powered](https://github.com/Sun-Lab-NBB/sl-micro-controllers) hardware that allows
-   bidirectionally interfacing with the Virtual Reality world and collecting the visual and non-visual animal behavior data.
-All this hardware is ultimately controlled through this library running on the 'VRPC'.
+   bidirectionally interfacing with the Virtual Reality world and collecting non-visual animal behavior data.
+This hardware, as well as dedicated camera hardware used to record visual behavior data, is controlled through the 'VRPC'.
 ___

 ## Table of Contents